Posted in: Find a Diet, Good Nutrition, Health Conditions, Healthy Eating, Weight Loss, Women's Health

 Focus on high-quality proteins, which provide all essential amino acids, such as eggs, dairy, and lean meats (if not vegetarian).

-For vegetarians or vegans, high-quality protein sources include tofu, quinoa, and certain legumes, though these might still need to be limited.
+For vegetarians or vegans, high-quality sources include tofu, quinoa, and certain legumes, though these might still need to be limited.

 • Increased Carbohydrates and fats